 Market Sector Update

-- Investments in the energy sector (oil equipment and services) provided the greatest contribution to Fund return for the quarter.
+- Investments in the energy sector (oil equipment and services) provided the greatest contribution to portfolio return for the quarter.
 The portfolio benefitted from an overweight position in this best performing sector.

 - We anticipate market levels will be higher by year-end, driven by earnings growth and continued improvement in the domestic economy.
-Risk control and stock selection are critically important and we continue to actively manage the Fund’s exposures (on a sector/industry basis, as well as at the security level) and construct portfolios with companies experiencing strong forecasted long term earnings growth rates.
+Risk control and stock selection are critically important and we continue to actively manage our exposures (on a sector/industry basis, as well as at the security level) and construct portfolios with companies experiencing strong forecasted long-term earnings growth rates.

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Investing in micro-cap stocks may carry more risk than investing in stocks of larger, more well-established companies.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.